She was born in the temperate valley region of Cochabamba, Bolivia, and raised in a post-colonial Amazonian city, Santa Cruz de la Sierra.

 And so it is that a woman born at 3000 mt above sea level, who was nestled first in the Andes region and given life with the purest oxygen of the Amazon, has found her way to the Australia, to uncover the missing link in the lives of women and stumbling upon it in France.

 Working toward this dream has taken the support of many people who understand her vision.
 It’s taken time and many sacrifices.
-No easy task whilst also raising 4 growing boys.
+No easy task whilst also raising 4 sons.
 Yet every step toward its fulfilment has been worth the effort.
-She continue s travelling on this road.. looking forward to where it leads… maybe like a typical French movie, with no defined end..
+She continues travelling on this road.. looking forward to where it leads… maybe like a typical French movie, with no defined end.. or one that will resolve strongly once on the screen.